gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 Photo payment functionality
 ============================

-The SDK provides a custom `UIViewController` object, which can be presented modally.
+The SDK provides a custom `UIViewController` object, which should be shown by your app.
 It handles the complete process from showing the onboarding until providing a UI for the analysis.

 **Note**: You need to specify the `NSCameraUsageDescription` key in your `Info.plist` file.
 This key is mandatory for all apps since iOS 10 when using the `Camera` framework.
 Also if you're using the [Gini Bank API Library](https://github.com/gini/bank-api-library-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.
 For more information see the [Integration Guide](https://developer.gini.net/gini-mobile-ios/GiniBankAPILibrary/getting-started.html) of the Gini Bank API Library.